divpat18/W_205_UCB_Prateek/excercise_2/README.txt

 The command for switching to python 2.7 is: "source /opt/py27environment/bin/activate"

 The ami is missing the postgres installation.
-It was installed using the postgres installation steps from Ex2.
+It was installed using the postgres installation steps from Lab 2.

 The application depends on psycopg2 to communicate with the postgres database and tweepy to communicate with Twitter.